The Lord Rees of Ludlow OM Kt HonFREng FRS

 Martin was also one of the first to predict the uneven distribution of matter in the Universe, and proposed observational tests to determine the clustering of stars and galaxies.
 Much of his most valuable research has focused on the end of the so-called cosmic dark ages — a period shortly after the Big Bang when the Universe was as yet without light sources.

-A former Astronomer Royal and President of the Royal Society, Martin is a prominent scientific spokesperson and the author of seven books of popular science.
+As Astronomer Royal and a Past President of the Royal Society, Martin is a prominent scientific spokesperson and the author of seven books of popular science.
 After receiving a knighthood in 1992 for his services to science, he was elevated to the title of Baron Rees of Ludlow in 2005.

 Interests and expertise